 What is Clafoutis?

 The foundation for this dessert uses a simple warm custard element featuring fresh seasonal fruit.
-You can substitute different types of berries and stone fruit in place of the cherries.
-Experiment by adding dollops of cherry or other fruit jams to make a richer clafoutis.
+You can substitute different types of berries and stone fruit instead of cherries—experiment by adding dollops of cherry or other fruit jams to make a richer clafoutis.
 The custard part (eggs, flour, sugar, milk) remains unchanged, so this recipe can be used with your favorite fruits as they come into season.

 The Purist Clafoutis

-A true French clafoutis is made with unpitted cherries.
+An authentic French clafoutis is made with unpitted cherries.
 Purists will attest that the pits in the cherries give the dish an almond flavor and must be left in.
-I prefer not serve food you have to work to enjoy.
-Likewise, it’s easy to forget about the pits, and biting into one can potentially break a tooth.
-With this recipe, I’ve added almonds and almond extract to mimic this taste.
+I prefer not to serve food you have to work to enjoy.
+Likewise, forgetting the pits is easy; biting into one can break a tooth.
+To mimic this taste, I’ve added almonds and almond extract to this recipe.

 Clafoutis or Flaugnarde